Iwasa Sakutarō: After WW2

 After the end of the war, Sakutarō Iwasa was amongst those who returned to the anarchist movement, and he became influential once more.
-He was elected chairman of the National Committee of the Japanese Anarchist Federation when it was formed in May 1946, a largely organisation role.
+He was elected chairman of the National Committee of the Japanese Anarchist Federation when it was formed in May 1946, a largely organisational role.
 Despite this position of power, he advised himself and others against "thinking of yourselves as important".
 One way in which he fulfilled this was by hanging placards around his neck to advertise anarchist journals on his long journeys throughout Japan to help organise the Federation.

 The Federation struggled to find success in the political climate of post-war Japan, and split into two factions.
 The successor group from the 'pure anarchist' faction was the Japanese Anarchist Club, and was centred around Iwasa and other 'pure' anarchists who had survived the war.
 He remained influential in the group until his death, and it continued to adhere to his anarcho-communist ideology.